Design System Reset

 Kong provides cloud connectivity solutions that help organizations manage, secure, and connect APIs, AI, events, and microservices.
 By 2023, multiple product teams were shipping features in parallel across a growing platform, with designers and engineers needing to rely heavily on a shared design system to move quickly and stay aligned.

 When I joined Kong, I took ownership of the design system with the goal of improving collaboration between product design and engineering.
-Early conversations made it clear that the system was no longer supporting the team at the scale and complexity the organization had reached.
+Early conversations made it clear that the system was no longer keeping up with the scale the organization had reached — and the gap was widening as the team grew.

 Problem